jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

         --table_name=yellow_taxi_trips \
         --url="https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz"
 ```
+- We need to provide the network for Docker to find the Postgres container

-Now we use port 5432 because we are accessing from a docker container
+- Now we use port 5432 because we are accessing from a docker container
+- You can drop the table in pgAdmin beforehand if you want, but the script will automatically replace the pre-existing table

 ## Running Postgres and pgAdmin with Docker-compose

-Docker-compose allows us to launch multiple containers using a single configuration file, so that we don't have to run multiple complex docker run commands separately.

-Docker compose makes use of YAML files.
+Docker Compose is a tool for defining and managing multi-container Docker applications.
+It simplifies the process of running and coordinating multiple containers that work together as part of an application.
+Automatically creates networks to allow containers to communicate with each other.
+Instead of running individual docker run commands for each container, you define all the services, networks, and volumes in a single YAML file, typically named docker-compose.yaml

 Here's the docker-compose.yaml file for running the Postgres and pgAdmin containers:

 ```yaml
 services: